 Dr Doug Gurr

-Chairman of The Board of Trustees and Chairman of the Nominations Committee
+Chair of the Board of Trustees, and Chair of the Nominations Committee

-Doug joined the Board of Trustees as Chair in October 2015.
-He is also Chair of the Nominations Committee.
+Doug joined the Board of Trustees as Chair in 2015.

 Andrew Balfour LLB

 Andrew Balfour is a retired solicitor who now spends his time working for a number of charities and educational institutions.

 He retired from the international law firm Slaughter and May in 2011 after a career of over thirty years working for the firm.
 During that career he worked on a range of commercial transactions, but was primarily a financing lawyer advising on major borrowing transactions for many leading corporate and bank clients in the UK and elsewhere.
 Andrew became a partner of Slaughter and May in 1988, worked in the firm’s New York office for a couple of years in the early 1990s and became head of the financing practice and a member of the partnership board in 2004.

 In addition to his role for the BHF, Andrew is a trustee of Sustrans (the sustainable transport charity which is developing the National Cycle Network) and of Farleigh Hospice in Essex and is also a school governor.